 Right at this moment, someone, somewhere around the world is learning with Kumon

-The foundation of Kumon is the development of a strong academic ability and the confidence to learn on their own.
+The foundation of Kumon is the development of basic academic skills.

-The positive results of study with the Kumon Method have been recognised around the world.
+The positive results of study with the Kumon Method have been recognized.

 1958Kumon is established

 A list made by Toru Kumon in 1962 stating the objectives he hoped to achieve in the future.
 It was written not long after the company was founded, and it is noteworthy that Toru Kumon already aspired to the introduction of Kumon Method study overseas.